-When you’re talking about fresh fish in Florida there are two that always come to mind, Grouper and Snapper.
-Today I was lucky enough to pick up a beautiful Yellowtail Snapper at Whole Foods, so I thought I would cook up a Cajun Style Florida Snapper with a fruit salsa and a lime margarita sauce.
+When you’re talking about fresh fish from Florida there are two that always come to mind, Grouper and Snapper.
+Today I was lucky enough to pick up some beautiful Snapper filets at my grocer, so I thought I would cook up a Cajun Style Florida Snapper with fruit salsa and a lime margarita sauce.

-There are many ways to prepare and enjoy Snapper, but I was in the mood for one of my favorite restaurant dishes and decided to prepare it Cajun Style!
+There are many ways to prepare and enjoy Snapper, but I was in the mood for one of my favorite restaurant-style dishes and decided to prepare it Cajun Style!

 And besides saving money, you also get to control what you’re eating, making sure only the freshest, purest ingredients go into what you’re making.
 That’s a win-win in my book!

 What Ingredients do I need to Make Cajun Style Florida Snapper?

 Let’s start by gathering the ingredients we need to make my Cajun Style Florida Snapper.
 In Chef Speak this is called the “Mise en Place” which translates to “Everything in its Place”.

 Not only does setting your ingredients up ahead of time speed the up cooking process, but it also helps ensure you have everything you need to make the dish.